 Dave Ramsey’s best selling book "The Total Money Makeover" walks you through what he calls the Baby Steps.
 After completing these initial steps, which include starting a beginner emergency fund and putting 15 percent into your retirement account, you will find yourself with a paid-off mortgage, a healthy retirement fund, savings for your kids' college education and more.

 My big takeaway with the Ramsey plan is the guy thinks debt is evil.
 The only debt that he won’t yell at you about is a mortgage and then only if the mortgage payment is no more than 25 percent of your monthly net income on a 15-year fixed note.
 The conservative mortgage and credit guidelines aren’t for everyone, but Ramsey fans love him, to the tune of more than 4 million listeners for his daily radio talk show.
+His site:

 With her telltale blonde locks and upbeat yet sometimes boisterous attitude, Suze Orman is one of the most popular personal finance gurus out there.
 Orman is the author of a bevy of personal finance books including "The Money Book for the Young, Fabulous & Broke," "The 9 Steps to Financial Freedom" and "Women & Money."
 She is also the host of "The Suze Orman Show" on CNBC.